 Note that uninstalling the app does not mean that your device is no longer infected.
 To totally remove the threat, you need to run an antivirus software that can detect the malware.
 Anti-malware scans, for instance, labeled the malware as a Hiddad Android Trojan, which is known for prompting users to give 5-star ratings to the apps it supports in order to boost store ratings.

 Once the malware has been deleted, you should also delete all junk files on your phone to avoid leaving behind any traces of the malware.
-You can use an app such as Outbyte Android Care to scan your device and delete all trash in one go.

 How To Detect Fake or Malicious Apps